WSU-CptS-322-Fall-2023/termproject-teamgit/Documents/DesignDocument.md

 Write a short paragraph summarizing your progress in iteration1 / iteration2.

 Iteration 1: Iteration 1 went smothly but there were some problems with branches and miscommunication.
 Even so we made sure to get everyone involved and made sure that everyone wasn't stuck with any problems.
 We currently have to many templates that can be shorten if we add logins/users to the application but nontheless we managed to give out a running demo.

+Iteration 2: Iteration 2 was about both login and register for both Student and Faculty members.
+When we finished the Loging and register It was now easier for us to now narrow down our templates and routes.
+After the login and register we then had to asscotiate our posts to our faculty and also to allow the faculty to see the lists of student who applied for the research post and to also view their qualifications..
+We now are currently looking forward to the next use cases and the testing for our application.

 # 4. Testing Plan